Neutron-star seismology with realistic, finite-temperature nuclear matter: Introduction

 The vibrational modes of neutron stars may be relevant in a variety of physical scenarios.
 There currently exists a promising connection between theory and measured quasi-periodic oscillations in the X-ray tails of giant magnetar flares \cite{2006ApJ...637L.117W,2007MNRAS.374..256S}.
 Along a similar vein, about 20 low-mass X-ray binaries have exhibited thermonuclear burst oscillations at frequencies up to \qty{3}{\hertz} different to the stellar rotation \cite{2012ARA&A..50..609W,bursts}, which have been conjectured to arise from stellar pulsations \cite{1996ApJ...460..827B,2004ApJ...600..939H}.
 (However, the association may be problematic as oscillation frequencies identical to the neutron star's spin cannot have a mode origin \cite{2023Univ....9..226G}.)
 To complement these electromagnetic detections, neutron-star modes may leave their mark on gravitational-wave astronomy \cite{1998MNRAS.299.1059A}.
 The gravitational-wave instability associated with the \textit{r}-mode \cite{1998ApJ...502..708A,1998ApJ...502..714F} has lead to recent searches \cite{2021ApJ...922...71A} and oscillation modes will also be involved with the tidal response in compact-binary inspirals \cite{1994MNRAS.270..611L}, where the predominant contribution comes from the \textit{f}-mode and low-frequency oscillations may be excited at a lower level.
 Conducting neutron-star asteroseismology with these observational channels has the exciting potential to constrain the rich physics associated with the modes, including the dense nuclear-matter equation of state.

+In this work, we compute the oscillation spectra of neutron stars described by realistic, finite-temperature nuclear matter.
+Our treatment moves beyond phenomenological thermal-pressure models that are often used in the literature (see, \textit{e.g.}, Refs.~\cite{2015PhRvD..92f3009K,2022Galax..10...79L}) by implementing a finite-temperature equation-of-state table.
+By providing this information at the level of the equation of state, we model realistic stratification due to entropy and composition gradients in the matter, giving rise to gravity \textit{g}-mode oscillations.
+Additionally, our assumed matter model---the APR equation of state \cite{2019PhRvC.100b5803S}---involves a phase transition.
+We identify the corresponding interface \textit{i}-mode and explore its dependence on stratification.
+Our inclusion of finite temperature is a development with respect to recent work on neutron-star \textit{g}-modes at zero temperature \cite{2021PhRvD.103l3009J,2021PhRvD.104l3032C,2022PhRvD.105j3025Z,2025MNRAS.536.1967C} and our numerical implementation was used to support a study on the thermal effects in merger simulations \cite{2025PhRvD.111b3049G}.

-The goal of this work is to carefully develop the machinery required to incorporate realistic, finite-temperature nuclear-matter models into calculations of neutron-star oscillations.
-The bulk of the astrophysical literature until now has focused on simple, barotropic models for the stellar material.
+For completeness, we carefully develop the machinery required to incorporate realistic, finite-temperature nuclear-matter models into calculations of neutron-star oscillations.
+We do this to address two issues that may not be as well understood as they should.
+The first relates to what the thermodynamical equation of state of nuclear matter actually is.
+It is common in the neutron-star community to refer to the function $\varepsilon = \varepsilon(p)$ as the equation of state.
+However, for reasons we lay out in this paper, such a relation will never provide the level of detail required to appropriately use neutron-star observations to probe the behaviour of dense nuclear matter.
+The second reason follows from the fact that the bulk of the astrophysical literature until now has focused on simple, barotropic models for the stellar material.
 As we discuss here, this treatment of the matter will only apply for equilibrium neutron stars.
 For dynamical contexts, we must consider departures from the barotropic description.